Contrasting Aphria (APHA) and Its Competitors

 |Aphria Competitors

 9.6% of Aphria shares are owned by institutional investors.
 Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+25.8% of shares of all “Medicinals & botanicals” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary